dr-guangtou/daily_astroph/astroph-1804.md

 #### [X-ray versus infrared selection of distant galaxy clusters: A case study using the XMM-LSS and SpARCS cluster samples](https://arxiv.org/abs/1804.06475)
+    - **Relevant**
+    * 相同区域MIR和X-ray选的高红移cluster: We divide the SpARCS distant cluster sample into three sub-samples: a) X-ray bright, b) X-ray faint, MIR bright, and c) X-ray faint, MIR faint clusters.

 #### [Probing the Curious Case of a Galaxy Cluster Merger in Abell 115 with High Fidelity Chandra X-ray Temperature and Radio Maps](https://arxiv.org/abs/1804.06493)
+    * We propose that the high X-ray spectral temperature between the subclusters results from the interaction of the bow shocks driven into the intracluster medium by the motion of the subclusters relative to one another.

 ----